 Variation is a global parameter – it is always present on the Settings tab in Filter Controls for any filter.
 However, if a filter was built without using randomizable components such as Perlin Noise or Bricks, the Variation slider is disabled.

-To quickly browse through multiple Variation values, you can use the Randomizer on the Settings tab.
-To do this, set the Randomizer to Variation Only in Randomizer Settings, and click the Next Variant button to get new variations.
-You may also reduce the preview size by choosing View > Preview Size > Reduced from the menu to get the results quicker.
+To quickly browse through multiple Variation values, you can Ctrl⌘+click the Variation slider on the Settings tab.
+You may also want to reduce the preview size by choosing View > Preview Size > Reduced from the menu to get the results quicker.

 Technically, Variation is what programmers call a 'random seed', a value fed into all random number generators of all components in the filter combined with their own, 'local' Variation value.
 For details on how the global Variation affects the components, see How Variation Works.